← Back to blog Marc Aaron Jacobs

 DISCO provides play counts and basic engagement data.
 The analytics interface works, but it can feel like an afterthought — data is sometimes buried behind multiple clicks, and export options are limited.

 DropCue treats analytics as a first-class feature.
+See how analytics changed one composer's sync licensing business for a real-world example of what this data unlocks.
 Every shared playlist tracks:

 All of this is accessible from a single analytics dashboard with no extra clicks.
 You can see at a glance which tracks are generating interest and which are being skipped — critical intelligence when you're following up with a music supervisor.